Sisters in Deschutes County, Oregon — The American West (Northwest)

 Location.
 44° 17.485′ N, 121° 32.934′ W. Marker is in Sisters, Oregon, in Deschutes County.
 Marker is at the intersection of East Cascade Avenue (U.S. 20) and North Fir Street, on the right when traveling west on East Cascade Avenue.
+Marker is mounted at eye-level near entrance to subject building.
 Touch for map.
-Marker is mounted at eye-level near entrance to subject building.
-Marker is at or near this postal address: 190 East Cascade Avenue, Sisters OR 97759, United States of America.
+Marker is at or near this postal address: Touch for directions.

 Also see . . .

 The Santiam Highway (U.S. Route 20) and the McKenzie Highway (Oregon Route 126) merge briefly to form Cascade Avenue, the main thoroughfare through downtown Sisters.
 On Cascade Avenue, there is a lot of pedestrian traffic and many specialty stores and galleries.
 (Submitted on February 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)